ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-4.md

 Press the *Debug* button at the bottom of the Android Studio window, as shown in the image below.

 This opens the debug console.
-The first time you do this it could take about a minute for the console to show that Android Studio is "connected to the target VM".
+The first time you do this, it can take about a minute for the console to show that Android Studio is "connected to the target VM".

 ![alt-text-2](pictures/07_debug_console.png "Debug terminal shows that Android Studio is connected to the target VM.")